MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 > ![Tradeoff icon](../_images/trade-off.svg) **Tradeoff**: A data structure that has low normalization can improve performance but introduce complexities.

-**Separate OLTP and OLAP systems.** To separate [OLTP](/azure/architecture/data-guide/relational-data/online-transaction-processing) and [OLAP](/azure/architecture/data-guide/relational-data/online-analytical-processing) systems, design and deploy distinct systems for transactional processing and analytical processing tasks.
+#### Separate OLTP and OLAP systems

+To separate [OLTP](/azure/architecture/data-guide/relational-data/online-transaction-processing) and [OLAP](/azure/architecture/data-guide/relational-data/online-analytical-processing) systems, design and deploy distinct systems for transactional processing and analytical processing tasks.
 This separation allows you to optimize each system for its specific workload and characteristics.

 OLTP systems are used for real-time transactional processing.
 They efficiently and reliably handle individual transactions.
 OLTP systems are typically used to perform day-to-day operational tasks, such as online order processing, inventory management, and customer data management.
 OLTP systems prioritize responsiveness, consistency, and concurrency.